Belmarsh prison visiting information

 Social visiting times

-HSU – Tuesday, Thursday AM and PM, Saturday and Sunday - PM
+HSU and SSU – Tuesday, Thursday, Saturday and Sunday - AM

-Visitor centre: There is a family-friendly visitor's centre run by Spurgeons, a national charity.
+There is a family-friendly visitor's centre run by the Prison Advice and Care Trust (PACT), a national charity.
 Visitors are offered a warm welcome, information and support.
-For more information please go to www.spurgeons.org/hmp-belmarsh, call 020 8317 3888 or email firstname.lastname@example.org.
+Further information can be found on the PACT website or by calling 0208 317 3888 to speak to a member of the PACT team.

 Official/legal visits can be booked via the following email address:

-- No see through, revealing clothing or crop tops which reveal the stomach.
+- Please do not wear any see through, revealing clothing or crop tops which reveal the stomach

-- Skirts, dresses and shorts must be no higher than just above the knee.
+- Skirts, dresses and shorts should be around knee height

-- No clothing bearing slogans that are deemed racist, insulting or derogatory
+- All clothing bearing slogans that are deemed racist, insulting or derogatory will not be allowed to be worn.

 - Jewellery is best kept to a minimum (Earrings to be studs / small hoops only - use a ten pence as a guide for hooped earrings)